Crisis Services

 What are the warning signs of suicide?

-The behaviors listed below may be signs that someone is thinking about suicide.
+The behaviors listed below may be signs that someone is thinking about suicide::

-• Talking about great guilt or shame
+• Talking about guilt or shame

 • Using alcohol or drugs more often